Blanton Museum of Art: Ancient art; Battle Collection of Plaster Casts

+Suida-Manning Collection; European art before 1900

+The collection of European paintings, sculpture, and decorative arts before 1900 includes the Suida-Manning Collection of over 650 with works by artists from the 15th through 18th centuries including Parmigianino, Paolo Veronese, Tiepolo, Guercino, Rubens, Claude Vignon, Claude Lorrain, and Simon Vouet, as well as lesser-known but historically significant painters such as Daniele Crespi and Luca Cambiaso.

+While the Suida-Manning Collection predominantly showcases Italian and French artists, bequests from Jack G. and Mary Taylor added to the collection 17th-century works by Dutch artists including Nicolaes Maes and by English artists, most notably portraits by Thomas Gainsborough, Thomas Lawrence, Henry Raeburn, and George Romney.

+Displayed at the White House during the presidency of Lyndon Johnson, Armand Guillaumin's Environs de Paris (c.
+1890) became the first Impressionist painting to enter the museum's collection when Lady Bird Johnson gave the work to the Blanton in 2004.

 Modern and contemporary art

 The Blanton's modern and contemporary art holdings comprise more than 4,000 objects.
-Novelist James Michener, and his wife, Mari Michener, began giving their collection of 20th-century American paintings to the Blanton in the 1960s.
+Novelist James Michener, and his wife, Mari Yoriko Sabusawa, began giving their collection of 20th-century American paintings to the Blanton in the 1960s.
 The gift spanned into the early 1990s and eventually totaled more than 300 works.
-The Micheners also gave acquisition funds to the museum, supporting the purchase of approximately 75 additional paintings.
+The Micheners also gave acquisition funds to the museum, supporting the purchase of approximately 100 additional works.

-The museum's collection includes 20th-century artists such as Thomas Hart Benton, Alice Neel, and Brice Marden.
-The Blanton's collection of contemporary art also includes works by El Anatsui, Teresa Hubbard / Alexander Birchler, Natalie Frank, Nina Katchadourian, Byron Kim, Yayoi Kusama, Glenn Ligon, Donald Moffett, Susan Philipsz, and Tavares Strachan.
+The museum's collection includes 20th-century artists such as Thomas Hart Benton, Alice Neel, Brice Marden, Hans Hofmann, Philip Guston, Helen Frankenthaler, Jasper Johns, Roy Lichenstein, and Joan Mitchell.
+The Blanton's collection of contemporary art includes works by El Anatsui, Teresa Hubbard / Alexander Birchler, Natalie Frank, Nina Katchadourian, Byron Kim, Yayoi Kusama, Glenn Ligon, Donald Moffett, Susan Philipsz, and Tavares Strachan.

 In 2009, Stacked Waters, an installation by artist Teresita Fernández commissioned by Jeanne and Michael Klein, debuted in the Rapoport Atrium of the Blanton Museum.
 In 2014, the Blanton acquired an important group of drawings, prints, and a major painting by the African-American artist Charles White from Drs.
 Susan G. and Edmund W. Gordon.